fparma/events/README.md

 events
 ======

-Simple site built in flask to display coming events, list past events and allow signup for the coming event, to simplify the process for both event creators and attendees.
+Simple site built in flask + angularjs to display coming events, list past events and allow signup for the coming event, to simplify the process for both event creators and attendees.

 Config
 ---------------